 Please avoid bonfires during the outbreak.
 Our Environmental Health Officers will be investigating reports of bonfires during this period.

 Supporting our waste crews

 Our waste teams are currently doing their best to keep as many collections running as possible.
 You can help us by:

 - sorting your recycling in different types within your recycling box to speed up collections

 - if you have COVID-19 or are self-isolating, follow our advice on how to not spread the virus to our crews

 - downloading our thank you key workers colouring sheet and stick it in your front window, or on your recycling box and bin.
 Upload a photo of your creation to Facebook or Twitter and don't forget to tag us.

-Unfortunately, scammers and rogue traders will always prey on people’s fears. and scams linked to coronavirus are emerging.
-While none have yet been reported in Swindon, we encourage people to stay vigilant and look out for each other to avoid anyone becoming a victim of a scam.
+Unfortunately, scammers and rogue traders will always prey on people’s fears.
+We encourage people to stay vigilant and look out for each other to avoid anyone becoming a victim of a scam.

 Potential coronavirus scams include: